Trey Mancini Player Props: Cubs vs. Nationals

 Trey Mancini At The Plate

-- In 25.7% of his games this season, Mancini has had at least one RBI.
-He's picked up more than one in 7.1% and driven in three or more of his team's runs in three contests.
+- Mancini has had an RBI in 18 games this year (25.4%), including five multi-RBI outings (7.0%).
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 22 games this season, with multiple runs seven times.
+- He has scored in 23 of 71 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.